Proxy Network Integration

-This page documents the proxy-backed features of EzEconomy: distributed locking and proxy-side caching via plugin messaging between servers and a proxy.
+This page documents the proxy-backed features of EzEconomy: distributed locking, proxy-side caching, and cross-server payment notifications via plugin messaging between servers and a proxy.

 Summary